jollyjerr/react-autosave/README.md

 ![npm](https://img.shields.io/npm/dm/react-autosave)
 ![minified size](https://img.shields.io/bundlephobia/min/react-autosave?color=green)

-> An automagic component and hook to auto save controlled form values as they are updated.
+> An automagic component or hook to auto save controlled form values as they are updated.

 react-autosave is an extremely lightweight component or hook that periodically triggers a callback function if, and only if, the value to update has changed.
 Typically, this is used to make API calls when a user stops typing for a second in some input, but you could technically use this for any side effect you wanted to debounce. 🎉